retroxsky06/Pewlett-Hackard-Analysis/README.md

 ##### The query used to create the mentorship table breakdown
  ![Fig3](https://github.com/retroxsky06/Pewlett-Hackard-Analysis/blob/main/Images/mb.png)

 From the analysis, there are 1,549 qualified, retirement-ready mentors; however, it is not enough to train the next generation of Pewlett Hackard employees.
 One solution is to widen the pool of mentors by expanding the birth year parameters.
 Additionally, as Pewlett Hackard is considering those who may be retiring, it is highly recommended that they too also examine their hiring strategies.
 As a mentoship program seems like a best practice, there will need to be enough new employees to mentor.
-By expanding mentors and new employees, Pewlett Hackard is more likely to be prepared for the impact of the silver tsunami.
+By expanding mentors and new employees, Pewlett Hackard is more likely to be prepared for the impact of the "silver tsunami".